Antique Writing Desks for Sale UK

 Pedestal & Kneehole Desks

-Substantial mahogany pedestal desks with banks of drawers on either side — the classic partner's desk or library desk.
+Substantial mahogany pedestal desks with banks of drawers on either side - the classic partner's desk or library desk.
 Practical, impressive, and built to last.
-Usually Victorian or Edwardian.
+Usually Victorian or Edwardian and ideal for a home office.

 Expert Advice